lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Fragmentation Tools {#FragTools}

-This subsection describes the different tools that are used to enable the SCHC F/R functionality defined in this document, such as fields in the SCHC F/R header frames (see the related formats in {{Fragfor}}), and the different parameters supported in the reliability modes such as timers and parameters.
+This subsection describes the different tools that are used to enable the SCHC F/R functionality defined in this document, such as fields in the SCHC F/R header frames (see the related formats in {{Fragfor}}), windows and timers.

 * Rule ID.
 The Rule ID is present in the SCHC Fragment header and in the SCHC ACK header format.
 The Rule ID in a SCHC fragment header is used to identify that a SCHC Fragment is being carried, which SCHC F/R reliability mode is used and which window size is used.
 The Rule ID in the SCHC F/R header also allows interleaving non-fragmented packets and SCHC Fragments that carry other SCHC Packets.
 The Rule ID in a SCHC ACK identifies the message as a SCHC ACK.

 * Fragment Compressed Number (FCN).
 The FCN is included in all SCHC Fragments.
 This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not carry an absolute SCHC Fragment number.
 There are two FCN reserved values that are used for controlling the SCHC F/R process, as described next: